GokulNC/Setting-Up-CARLA-Reinforcement-Learning/README.md

 python human_play.py
 ```

 and play the game manually to get an understanding of it.
+(Make sure the focus is on the terminal window)
 Use the arrow keys to play (`Up` to accelerate, `Down` to brake, `Left/Right` to steer)

+## Extras:

+- You can change resolution of server window, render in `Environment/carla_config.py`
+- You can change server actual resolution in `Environment/CarlaSettings.ini`
+- You can get segmented output by setting `is_segmented = True` in `carla_config.py` and `PostProcessing=SemanticSegmentation` in `CarlaSettings.ini`
+(To play with your own cameras, feel free to modify things as described [here in docs](https://carla.readthedocs.io/en/latest/cameras_and_sensors/))

+## TODO in future:

+- As of now, the CarlaEnvironmentWrapper supports both continous & hardcoded discretized values.
+I think discretized action values can be removed
+- Make it Gym compliant (for benchmarks)
+- Add cameras dynamically as required, instead of relying on static `CarlaSettings.ini`